opendatamine/opendatamine.github.io/_posts/2014-06-16-welcome-to-odm.markdown

 in the real world.

 It is the year 2014 and we're now seeing a deluge of open civic data available to like-minded hackers around the world.
-However, there's no standards for this data and not all governments everywhere collect, store, and open data in the same way.
+However, there are no standards for this data and not all governments everywhere collect, store, and open data in the same way.
 As a result hackers and app developers have to deal with the troubles of cleaning up and parsing data and doing it over and over again for every new